• Home

 • To serve, once the chili has been placed in bowls, spoon a dollop of Lime Crema on top.

 • Offer chopped avocado, chopped cilantro and sliced green onions for toppings.
-These garnishes bring a beautiful contrast of color against the deep earthy color of the bison chili.
+These garnishes bring a beautiful contrast of color against the deep earthy color of this chili.
 Not to mention a fresh Mexican nuance.

 Tips For Success